 - o Keep the Battery & charger away from water and open fire. - o Battery must be charged fully prior to its first use.
-We recommend charging battery overnight the first time. - o Always plug charger into outlet before plugging into the battery. - o Do not use the battery & charger for other purposes. - o Do not connect positive and negative terminals. - o Keep the battery away from children and pets. - o Do not subject the battery & charger to shocks (e.g. by dropping). - o Do not cover the battery & charger or place objects on top of it. - o Stop the charging procedure immediately if you notice a strange smell or smoke.
+We recommend charging battery overnight the first time. - o Always plug charger into battery before plugging in to electrical outlet. - o Do not use the battery & charger for other purposes. - o Do not connect positive and negative terminals. - o Keep the battery away from children and pets. - o Do not subject the battery & charger to shocks (e.g. by dropping). - o Do not cover the battery & charger or place objects on top of it. - o Stop the charging procedure immediately if you notice a strange smell or smoke.